 Where to start

 The British Columbia construction industry is projected to have upwards of 25,000 construction jobs available due to a lack of skilled labour in the province.
 For this reason, the Canadian government has funded this program geared to getting skilled workers into employment that matches their skills.

-By taking part in these pre arrival programs for newcomers to Canada you will be setting yourself up for a success in your career, even before you arrive in Canada.
+By taking part in these pre-arrival programs for newcomers to Canada you will be setting yourself up for success in your career, even before you arrive in Canada.

 The British Columbia Construction Association’s Integrating Newcomers (BCCA-IN) is a program that helps newcomers to Canada enter the construction workforce in British Columbia.